AndrewLuyt/divvy-bikeshare/analyze-data.md

 ## TODO

--   ADD FEATURE: Calculate mean straight-line **distance** of trips started and ended in each sector.
-    -   is it better to do straight line, or horizontal + vert distances (“manhattan distance”) and add them?
 -   Bike Motion maps: calculate total “bike miles” moved in a certain direction to make the abstract arrows more concrete.
 -   visualize timelapse behaviour